mmomeh/Interview-Project/README.md

 ## Disparity Map

-You can use any set of images to create a disparity map from but we recommend using one of the [Middlebury 2014 Stereo Datasets](https://vision.middlebury.edu/stereo/data/scenes2014/)
+You can use any set of images to create a disparity map, but we recommend using one of the [Middlebury 2014 Stereo Datasets](https://vision.middlebury.edu/stereo/data/scenes2014/)